Whut-YiRong/ESPT/README.md

 This repository contains the reference Pytorch source code for the following paper:

-[ESPT: A Self-Supervised Episodic Spatial Pretext Task for Improving Few-Shot Learning](https://arxiv.org/abs/2304.13287), which has been accepted by AAAI 2023
+[ESPT: A Self-Supervised Episodic Spatial Pretext Task for Improving Few-Shot Learning](https://arxiv.org/abs/2304.13287), which has been accepted by AAAI 2023 (Oral)

 Yi Rong, Xiongbo Lu, Zhaoyang Sun, Yaxiong Chen, Shengwu Xiong